After restoring a nice old 1938 Sparton Model 1568 console radio,

 Mars LM-130-D power transformer 120 VAC primary, Sec 2.5V @ 3A, 2.5V @ 3A, 5V @ 3A, 6.3V @ 2A, 280-0-280V @ 150 mA.

-The Mars transformers were purchased from VT4C.com in Hong Kong, and they also have tubes, knobs, wood frames, panels, sockets and just about everything you might need, but the shipping is a bit high to get the parts half way around the world.
+The Mars transformers were purchased from VT4C.com in Hong Kong, and they also had tubes, knobs, wood frames, panels, sockets and just about everything you might need, unfortunately now out of business.

 Hammond 159Q choke 7 H @ 150 mA DC, 100 ohms DCR, 500 V test